Showing posts with label driving. Show all posts

 Apps & Websites

 GAIA - This is a pretty decent app in general for finding trails.
 I have used it for both motorcycling and electric mountain biking, but I tend to find other apps a bit better and so it is not my go to app.
 GAIA is more of a mapping utility and navigation tool than a way to find existing trails.
 It supports offline maps for navigation when out of cellular range.
+It is one of the few that support off-road turn-by-turn navigation.
 Part of Outside+.
+Here is my Gaia profile.

 AllTrails - The AllTrails app and website claim to support all kinds of off road trails and activities.
 It does but I have found the coverage to be not as good as trail forks for biking or for onX for motorcycling, at least in my area.
 It supports offline maps for navigation when out of cellular range.